 Drs.
 Punch and Enbody have combined over 50 years of teaching with Python to create an introduction to programming using Python.
+Therefore, you will be seeing lots of videos from both in this class along with some videos from Dr. Zaabar in the course webpage and in D2L.
 Our goal: when a student is presented with a problem their response will be "I can write a program to do that!"
 Students will learn about the design, implementation and testing of programs to solve problems with an emphasis on data manipulation using real-world, practical examples.

 This course is based on our text, The Practice of Computing Using Python.
 This online material is a supplement to the book: read a topic, view videos on the topic, try it out.
 (We have not attempted to copy the 700+ pages of our book into a series of web pages – a foolish endeaver – so these online materials are not a substitute for reading the book.)